 How can you practice the trumpet quietly?

-There are various methods to practicing the trumpets quietly:
+There are various methods to practice without the noise:

 Practice your embouchure